BrianSeungwooShin/FirmwareForge/README.md

 strategy, assembly steps, and deployment guide
 ```

-The `extractJsonBlock()` step exists because of a real bug I hit while testing: even with explicit instructions not to, the model sometimes added a sentence before its JSON, like *"The code has been saved.
-Now compiling the final structured JSON response."* That broke strict JSON parsing every time.
-Rather than trying to perfectly word-engineer the prompt into submission, I added a small defensive cleanup function that strips markdown fences and pulls out just the outermost `{...}` block, regardless of what text surrounds it.
+**Bug 1: stray text breaking JSON parsing.** Even with clear instructions not to, the model sometimes added a sentence before its JSON, like *"The code has been saved.
+Now compiling the final structured JSON response."* That extra text broke strict JSON parsing every time.
+Instead of endlessly tweaking the prompt to stop it, I added `extractJsonBlock()`, a small function that strips away anything outside the JSON itself, so the parser only ever sees the actual data.

+**Bug 2: empty output when a tool call fails.** A different error showed up later: `Expecting value: line 1 column 1 (char 0)`.
+This one meant the parser received an empty string, not bad text.
+Looking at the logs, a Wikipedia search call had failed mid-run, and the agent stopped without ever producing a final answer.
+I added a quick check that catches this case and prints a clear message ("a tool call failed, try re-running") instead of that confusing error.

 ---